stocchi/speedrun-notes/black/README.md

 	- Ember: 6(7), Blaze Ember: (7)9(10)
 - TD{TODO: check this}

+*slow dusk ball: last column of grass, do all up -1 and then down, lv10 pidove on last grass*

 #### Wellspring Cave:
 Catch a Swoobat.
 Tackle + throw balls